rhunold/projet10/README.md

 ```

 ## Database
-You can use the database or create a new one (delete the db.sqlite3 file in the softdesk folder befor)
+You can use the database or create a new one (delete the db.sqlite3 file in the softdesk folder before.)

 ### Using the actual database